justinnoor/pfhowto/README.md

 ### Incorporate macros and tables

 In the preliminary ruleset we hard coded all of our parameters into each rule, i.e., the port numbers.
 This will become unmanageable as our ruleset expands.
 For organizational purposes [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) offers *macros*, *lists*, and *tables*.
-We already used *lists*, which were the port numbers inside of the curly brackets.
-We can also assign a *list*, or even a single value, to a variable using *macros*.
+We already used *lists* in the preliminary ruleset, which were the values inside of the curly brackets.
+We can also assign a list, or even a single value, to a variable using macros.
 Let's move our parameters into macros at the top of the ruleset:

 ```command
 sudo vim /etc/pf.conf
 ```

-Add the following:
+Add the following rules:
 ```
 ext_if = "vtnet0"
 tcp_services= "{ 22 53 80 123 443 }"